Last Updated on November 29, 2021

 Unsweetened almond milk has a relatively high PH of around 6.5 compared to other non-dairy milk, making it slightly alkaline (source: PubMed).
 This may help to explain why it seems to have a mild neutralizing effect on acid reflux.

-However, there aren’t any conclusive studies into whether almond milk might be better for heartburn, but if it works for you, there’s no harm in using almond milk this way.
+However, there aren’t any conclusive studies into whether it might be better for heartburn, but if it works for you, there’s no harm in using it this way.

 Drinking Almond Oil with Milk During Pregnancy